SvenMichaelKlose/shadowvic/README.md

 By default the shared and static libraries, headers and binaries are installed to /usr/local.
 The binaries installed are:

-* picovicm which is shadowVIC trying to boot BASIC,
+* picovic which is shadowVIC trying to boot BASIC,
 * pulse, a horizontally scrolling shoot-them-up which you can play with a joystick.

 Please note that you might have to run shadowVIC programs as root